 What It Is

 Your personal credit score helps a lender evaluate whether or not to offer you credit, how much to lend you, and what terms (e.g. APR, requirement of collateral) to use.
-While different personal credit scores have different ranges, one thing never changes: the higher the score, the more financially trustworthy a borrower is considered to be.
+Different personal credit scores have different ranges.
+However, one thing never changes: the higher the score, the more financially trustworthy a borrower is considered to be.

 Who and What Determines Your Personal Credit Score